Have you ever wondered why some corporations seem to be so dumb ? or why the simplest task takes so long ?

 Cottage Industries are perfect examples of Dingo-style businesses because, by definition, they small, nimble and can pivot to new markets very quickly.

 Peter Blue is well known in the tech community and the investment community in London.
-He was the technical architect and driving force behind many websites like RareList (Now closed), British Women Artists, Sporting Dates and Experiences.
+He was the technical architect and driving force behind many websites like RareList (Now closed), British Women Artists, Sporting Dates, Open source investigations and Experiences.